mati3230/OpenXtract/README.md

 <img src="./figures/output_cp.png" alt="Partition of the Cut-Pursuit algorithm." title="image Title" width="800"/>
 </a>

 OpenXtract is a Blender add-on that allows to extract the object of interest by applying partition algorithms.
 Furthermore, one can also use the PointNet++ semantic segmentation.
-A short demonstration can be seen on [YouTube](https://youtu.be/vklkLWeQSwg), and a [geeting started video](https://youtu.be/BAB7zqLc2gc) is also available.
+A short demonstration can be seen on [YouTube](https://youtu.be/vklkLWeQSwg), and a [quickstart video](https://youtu.be/BAB7zqLc2gc) is also available.

 ## Downloads